 - Do not use the two debuggers at the same time. - Use an FTDI cable and a soft JTAG core for OpenOCD debugging.
-See Using a Soft JTAG Core for Example Designs for details.
+See Using a Soft JTAG Core for Example Designs in the Sapphire RISC-V SoC Hardware and Software User Guide for details.